-Kathy Stroker is the Acting Deputy Director.
-She previously served as the Peace Corps’ Acting General Counsel.
+Kathy Stroker is the Deputy Chief Executive Officer and previously served as the Peace Corps’ Acting General Counsel.
 Kathy served as a Peace Corps Volunteer in Benin and returned to the Peace Corps in April of 2016, after working for U.S. Agency for International Development (USAID) as Deputy Assistant General Counsel.
 Prior to her time at USAID, Kathy practiced law in the private sector, defending domestic and international clients at Dechert LLP in Philadelphia and Arnold & Porter LLP in Washington, DC.
 Kathy has also served as a foreign lecturer in law at the University of Paris and clerked for a federal judge.
 She has experience in the nonprofit sector and as a professional sailor.
 Kathy received a bachelor’s degree from Yale University, a Certificate in Business and Public Policy from the Wharton School, and a J.D. from the University of Pennsylvania Law School.

 Acting Chief of Staff

 Senior Advisor Carl Sosebee has been delegated the authorities and responsibilities of the Chief of Staff of the Peace Corps pending our new leadership.
 With a strong commitment and dedication to the Peace Corps mission, Carl has served the agency since 2002, with the trust and confidence of each administration.
 Carl has worked at the Peace Corps as an Attorney Advisor, Deputy General Counsel, General Counsel, and since 2010, Senior Advisor to the Director.
 Carl has over 30 years of experience in the federal sector.
 In addition to his service at the Peace Corps, he has held positions at the Community Services Administration, the Department of State, and the U.S. Agency for International Development.
 Prior to his federal service, Carl was a private legal practitioner, handling criminal and civil cases in the District of Columbia.
 Carl graduated from the University of Maryland and holds a J.D. from Antioch School of Law.

 Acting Associate Director of Global Operations